weng-lab/logojs-package/docs/alphabet.md

 ## Custom alphabets

 To make a custom alphabet, simply create a custom array of symbol objects as described above.
-If you have custom React components for custom glyphs not built-in to LogosJ, you can include them in the **components** field.
+If you have custom React components for custom glyphs not built-in to LogoJS, you can include them in the **components** field.
 The following is an example of a custom alphabet with **M** and **W** representing methylated **CpG** on the plus and minus strands (the syntax below first includes the core of the `DNAAlphabet`, then extends it with **M** and **W**):